Learning Space Partitions for Path Planning: on Synthetic Environments

 \emph{MiniGrid}~\cite{gym_minigrid} is a popular sparse-reward symbolic environment for benchmarking RL algorithms.
 It contains tasks with discrete states and actions such as \textbf{DoorKey~(DK)}: pick up a key and open the door connecting two rooms; \textbf{MultiRoom~(MR)}: traverse several rooms by opening doors; and \textbf{KeyCorridor~(KC)}, a combination of MR and DK: some doors are locked and require a key.
 As in MiniWorld, we add proximity to the goal to the final sparse reward.

 In discrete action spaces, \ours{} optimizes the vector of all action probabilities over all timesteps, and takes the highest-probability action at each step.
 As in MiniWorld, we use periodic state snapshots featurized by a randomly initialized CNN as the partition space $\Phi_s$.
-The sampling space $\Phi_h$ is given by a reversible flow model \cite{dinh2016density} trained on \ours{}'s generated trajectories.
 We compare \ours{} to the same baselines as in MiniWorld, except VOOT and iLQR which are designed for continuous tasks.

 \textbf{Results}. \ours{} is equal to or better than baselines on all six tasks (Table~\ref{tab:minigrid_results}).
 Especially in the hardest tasks with the most rooms (MR-N4S5, MR-N6), \ours{} improves substantially over baselines.